Arun-Kaushik/Introduction-to-Stochastic-Processes/README.md

-# M362M
-Source files of "Lecture notes for Intro to Stochastic Processes", University of Texas at Austin, written mostly in Rmarkdown.
+## Source files of "Lecture notes for Intro to Stochastic Processes", written mostly in Rmarkdown.